Report

 We used Lighthouse to audit each page in the sample for accessibility issues.

-We used Wave to automatically test for accessibility issues on pages that do not need users to sign in.
+We used Wave and Axe DevTools to test for accessibility issues on pages that do not need users to sign in.

 Errors found were correlated and checked manually.